 A standard is a level of quality or attainment to be achieved.
 It is used as a measure, norm or model in comparative evaluations.
-A good animal collection will be held accountable against a number of different standards which can be internationally, nationally, regionally and institutionally created.
+A good animal collection will be held accountable against a number of different standards which can be internationally, nationally, regionally and/or institutionally created.

-The three main forms of standards we are most concerned with are
+The three main forms of standards we are most concerned with are:

 a) Institutional Management Standards or Guidelines that refer to standards developed internally within a facility,

-b) Accreditation Standards that refer to a standard developed by a national or regional zoo association that must be met through an accreditation process
+b) Accreditation Standards that refer to a standard developed by a national or regional zoo association that must be met through an accreditation process,

 c) National Standard that refers to a legislative standard developed by the relevant authorities.

-An accreditation process is usually carried out in an industry body to demonstrate their or their member’s ability to meet the accreditation standards.
-The process usually then requires those standards to be regularly reviewed, evaluated and for members to held accountable against them.
+An accreditation process is usually carried out in an industry body to demonstrate their or their member’s ability to meet accreditation standards.
+The process usually then requires those standards to be regularly reviewed, evaluated and for members to be held accountable against them.

-Accreditation helps provide a public position on the standards a client should expect from that industry body, so for zoos the client is varied, and includes the public, other NGO’s, commercial or charitable partners, sponsors, etc. Accreditation is usually independently reviewed to avoid bias, as is an assessment against pre-determined standards that have been created and agreed within the association body.
-A good accreditation standard and process helps:
+Accreditation helps provide a public position on the standards a client should expect from that industry body, so for zoos the client is varied, and includes the public, NGOs and commercial or charitable partners.
+Accreditation is usually independently reviewed to avoid bias, as is an assessment against pre-determined standards, that have been created and agreed within the association body.

 A poor accreditation standard and process:

-Animal Welfare Legislation supports compliance of good practice management within captive facilities
+Animal welfare legislation supports compliance of good practice management within captive facilities.

-Provides clear and concise guidance on management parameters
+Provides clear and concise guidance on management parameters.

-Supports both generic animal welfare practices and more specific management practices through subsidiary and codes of practice
+Supports both generic animal welfare practices and more specific management practices through subsidiary and codes of practice.

-Demonstrates national commitment to captive and wild animal care and management
+Demonstrates national commitment to captive and wild animal care and management.